LavaV9/CAIRHackathon/frontend/src/components/Rocketjsx.md

-import React from 'react';
+//the code is here if it is needed import React from 'react';
 import { motion } from 'framer-motion';
 import rocketImg from '../assets/cleanpng.png'; // i dont like this one just testing to see if it works lol